vinceq-usgs/dyfi-loc/README.md

 7. At each node, determine the magnitude with the smallest total residual.
 8. Select the node-magnitude combination with the smallest total residual.
 This is the preferred solution.
 9. Test the azimuthal coverage of the stations w.r.t. the solution, reject if insufficient coverage.
+10. Determine the time of origin using the initial entry time (or some computation of initial entry times)

 IPEs
 ----